inversify/inversify-express-example/README.md

 Name    | Description
 ------- | -------------------------------------------------------------------------------------------------------------------------------
 Basic   | A really basic example.
+Nothing to fancy.
-Nothing to fancy MongoDB | Similar to the basic example.
+MongoDB | Similar to the basic example.
 This time with MongoDB and some middleware.
-For detailed information see the readme in the folder
+For detailed information see the readme in the folder.
+BindingDecorators | Similar to the basic example.
+This time with inversify-binding-decorators.